 Space tourists will need hotels to stay in.
 A primitive space hotel is very similar to today's space stations, but does not need expensive scientific equipment.
 Should early space hotels be successful bigger and better hotels will be built.
 These hotels will need to provide life support, including recycling the air and water and perhaps even some agriculture.
 At some point the largest hotels will be the size of a small settlement (~100 m diameter).
 At that point building the first space settlement is not much more difficult than building yet another hotel.

-- Solar Power Satellites.
+Space solar power is the other source of high launch demand, although it cannot develop space hotels.
 Electrical power is a multi-hundred billion dollar per year business today.
 We know how to generate electricity in space using solar cells.
 For example, the ISS provides about 80 kilowatts continuously from an acre of solar arrays.
-By building much larger satellites out of hundreds of solar arrys, it is possible to generate a great deal of electrical power.
-This can be converted to microwaves and beamed to Earth to provide electricity with absolutely no greenhouse gas emissions or toxic waste of any kind.
-If transportation to orbit is inexpensive following development of the tourist industry, much of Earth's power could be provided from space, simultaneously providing a large profitable business and dramatically reducing pollution on Earth.
+By building much larger space energy systems, it is possible to generate a great deal of electrical power.
+This can be converted to microwaves or infra-red and beamed to Earth to provide electricity with absolutely no greenhouse gas emissions or toxic waste of any kind.
+If transportation to orbit is inexpensive following development of the tourist industry, much of Earth's power could be provided from space, simultaneously creating a large profitable business and dramatically reducing pollution.